Consultancy Agreements

 - Certain matters which must be in writing and comply with particular requirements to be effective include provisions which assign or transfer ownership of intellectual property

-- Assignment of ownership of all IP from your consultant to your business
+- Assignment of ownership of all intellectual property from your consultant to your business

-- Appropriate warranties and indemnities to manage the risks of IP infringement
+- Appropriate warranties and indemnities to manage the risks of intellectual property infringement

 - Confidentiality obligations to ensure any business critical information and know-how shared with your consultant remains confidential